The dynamical impact of cosmic rays in the Rhea magnetohydrodynamics simulations: Introduction

-Galactic CRs can be directly detected at Earth, which allows to probe their transport processes \citep{Strong2007,Evoli2008,Kissmann2014,Werhahn_2021_I,Hopkins2022}.
+\karin{Observational constraints provide important insights into CR transport and feedback processes, which informs and complements numerical simulations.} Galactic CRs can be directly detected at Earth, which allows for their transport processes to be probed \citep{Strong2007,Evoli2008,Kissmann2014,Werhahn_2021_I,Hopkins2022}.
 In addition, they can be indirectly detected through their interaction with the ambient gas.
 Neutral pions are created in collisions between CR protons and gas particles, which quickly decay into gamma rays.
-In particular, the far infrared (which probes the star formation) and gamma-emission relation allows probing of the dynamical impact of CRs through the calorimetric fraction, which is the fraction of CR energy that is lost to emission before the CRs have time to escape their host galaxies.
-This relation has also been successfully modeled in simulations \citep{Pfrommer2017_gamma,Chan_2019, Buck_2020, Werhahn_2021_II,Werhahn2023}.
-Thanks to instruments such as Fermi LAT we have numerous observations of the diffuse gamma emission in our own Galaxy and from nearby galaxies.
-In contrast to the gamma-ray observations, radio telescopes are much more sensitive and allow observations at greater angular resolution.
-This makes it a prime observational tool for inferring CR transport properties via scaling relations and individual spectra of radio intensity \citep{Thompson2006,Lacki2010,Werhahn_2021_III,Pfrommer2022} as well as polarization \citep{Chiu2024}.
-However, the radio synchrotron emission is degenerate with magnetic field strength and it remains challenging to separate the thermal free-free emission and absorption from the intrinsic non-thermal radio emission, which probes CR physics.
+In particular, the far-infrared (which probes the star formation) and gamma-emission relation allows for a probing of the dynamical impact of CRs through the calorimetric fraction, which is the fraction of CR energy that is lost to emission before the CRs have time to escape their host galaxies.
+This relation has also been successfully modeled in simulations \citep{Pfrommer2017_gamma,Chan_2019, Buck_2020, Werhahn_2021_II,Werhahn2023}\karin{, demonstrating how numerical approaches can help us interpret gamma ray observations to understand CR physics \citep[however, see][for challenges in interpreting local CR data]{Kempski2022}}.
+Thanks to instruments such as Fermi LAT, we have access to numerous observations of the diffuse gamma emission in our own Galaxy and from nearby galaxies.
+In contrast to the gamma-ray observations, radio telescopes are much more sensitive and enable observations at greater angular resolution.
+This makes it a prime observational tool for inferring CR transport properties via scaling relations and the individual spectra of radio intensity \citep{Thompson2006,Lacki2010,Werhahn_2021_III,Pfrommer2022} as well as polarization \citep{Chiu2024}.
+However, the radio synchrotron emission is degenerate with the magnetic field strength.
+It remains challenging to separate the thermal free-free emission and absorption from the intrinsic non-thermal radio emission, which probes CR physics.